codahale/veil/docs/src/design/schnorr.md

 The clone's state is discarded, and $k$ is returned to the parent.

-A 32-byte key $Z$ is extracted from the hash and used to initialize a keyed duplex instance:
+A 32-byte key $Z$ is extracted from the duplex and used to initialize a keyed duplex instance:

 $$
 Z \gets \text{SqueezeKey}(32) \\